BRUTALISM/BRU-9/README.md

 ## Usage

-Download a release build or build your own, see instructions below.
-Run it, then use Space or Enter to move to the next web page.
+[Download a released build](https://github.com/BRUTALISM/BRU-9/releases) or build your own – see instructions below.

+Inside the app, use Space or Enter to move to the next web page.
 Click and drag to look around, WASD to move.

+**Hint** – On Mac OS, you can generate desktop wallpapers by making the app fullscreen and then using the standard screenshot shortcut `Cmd + Shift + 3` to save a snapshot of the entire screen to your desktop as an image.

 ## Building and playing around